What’s an Invisifuse Procedure?

 Neurosurgeons would not perform this surgery on arthritic conditions.

-What are the Benefits of Invisifuse?
+What’s the Benefits of Invisifuse?

 Minimally invasive spine surgery (MISS) aims for outcomes equivalent to or superior to open surgeries while minimizing tissue injury associated with open surgery.
 Some of the other benefits of MISS include;